Monopole Floer homology for codimension-3 Riemannian foliation: Basic monopole Floer homologies on manifold with codimension foliation

 The last step is to prove the composition law.
 Let $Y_-$, $Y_0$ and $Y_+$ be the same $(M,F)$ with three metrics and basic perturbations, let $W_1$ be the cobordism from $Y_-$ to $Y_0$ such that near each collar, the metric of $W_1$ is the product metric and $W_2$ be the cobordism from $Y_0$ to $Y_+$ with the same condition on the metric.

-Repeat the same argument as in \cite[Section 26.1]{KM}.
+Repeat the same argument in \cite[Section 26.1]{KM}.
 We have the composition law below for the cobordisms.

-\begin{prop}[c.f. { \cite[Proposition 26.1.2]{KM}}] Let $(M,F)$ be the manifold with foliation satisfying Assumption \ref{assum-main-1}.
+\begin{prop}[c.f. { \cite[Proposition 26.1.2]{KM}}] Let $(M,F)$ satisfy the Assumption \ref{assum-main-1}.
 Fix a transverse \spinc structure.
 Let $Y_-,~Y_0,~Y_+$ be three data of bundle-like metrics and basic perturbations, and let $W_{-0}$ be the cobordism from $Y_-$ to $Y_0$, $W_{0+}$ be the cobordism from $Y_0$ to $Y_+$ and $W_{-+}$ be the composition of the $W_{-0}$ and $W_{0+}$.
 Suppose that $m_{-0}$, $m_{0+}$ and $m_{-+}$ are the operators in Proposition \ref{prop-cobordism}.
 Then we have that

 \end{prop} The above proposition implies the corollary below.